MichoelR/QR/Sidros/readme.md

-This is sidros, in html
+All sidros, html.
+You need to get the whole folder, including the includes files.
+If they are in a folder the html will work properly.